Teradata/presto/presto-docs/src/main/sphinx/kerberos/hive.rst

 * The Hive metastore Thrift service
 * The Hadoop Distributed File System (HDFS)

-Access to these services by the Hive connector is configured separately.
+Access to these services by the Hive connector is configured in the properties file that contains the general Hive connector configuration.

 Hive Metastore Thrift Service
 -----------------------------